kubanmar/dos-fingerprints/README.md

 If you want to use this package, please cite:

-Martin Kuban, Santiago Rigamonti, Markus Scheidgen, and Claudia Draxl
+Martin Kuban, Santiago Rigamonti, Markus Scheidgen, and Claudia Draxl:

-"Density-of-states similarity descriptor for unsupervised learning from materials data"
+"Density-of-states similarity descriptor for unsupervised learning from materials data",
 preprint: https://arxiv.org/abs/2201.02187

 # References